contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * As an error-checking feature, you can now force your story's variables to only ever hold certain datatypes, so that data of the wrong type can't be set to them. `(set: num-type $funds to 0)` will force an error to occur if a non-number is ever put into $funds, such as by `(set: $funds to "200")`.
 You can use this syntax with temp variables, too.
    * Additionally, you can force a variable to remain constant throughout the story using the new `const` datatype. `(set: const-type $robotText to (font:"Courier New"))` specifies that any further changes to $robotText should cause an error.
  * Lambdas' temp variables may now optionally have types as well, such as by writing `each str-type _name where _name contains "el"`.
 This checks that the correct types of data are given to the lambda.
+ * Arrays and strings now have a `random` data name, which retrieves a random value from these structures. `(a:5,8,9)'s random` produces 5, 8 or 9.
+This works well with the `(move:)` macro, allowing you to randomly move values out of an array without necessarily needing to use `(shuffled:)`.
  * Added the `lambda` and `macro` datatypes (see below), and the `boolean` datatype can now be shortened to `bool`.
- * Added the following datatypes: `even`, which matches only even numbers, `odd`, which matches only odd numbers, `whitespace`, which matches strings that only contain whitespace, and `empty`, which matches only empty arrays, strings, datamaps and datasets.
+ * Added the following special datatypes: `even`, which matches only even numbers, `odd`, which matches only odd numbers, `whitespace`, which matches strings that only contain whitespace, and `empty`, which matches only empty arrays, strings, datamaps and datasets.

 ##### Macros